200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-TheCostofMagicInspirationforGMs.md

 categories: 2016 supplement
 ---
 ```
 Magic comes at a cost.
-In most RPGs magicians ìspendî something for their spells to work: blood, sanity, power...
+In most RPGs magicians ‚Äúspend‚Äù something for their spells to work: blood, sanity, power...
 Maybe they must immediately take a risk.

 The history of Magic tells us something different: Magic drains your forces, requires sacrifices, maybe puts your safety on the line, but the consequences after all that are more crucial, and a great way to widen a character's story.